petebachant/CFT-wake-modeling-paper/README.md

 # Modeling the near-wake of a vertical-axis cross-flow turbine with 2-D and 3-D RANS

-A paper evaluating blade-resolved RANS for modeling CFT wakes.
+Source files for our paper evaluating blade-resolved RANS for modeling CFT wakes.

 Relevant links: